Article by Richard Wang

 The sound of muffled vacuum cleaning and flushing toilets permeate the hallways and bathrooms of Valley Christian School.
 Here, freshman Aiden Gehrke is sitting after a two-hour school cleaning, one of his part-time jobs.
 He works 8-10 hours per week after school at Valley Christian as a cleaning assistant.

-Gehrke, who is also on the football team, said that it is nice to have a part-time job in high school for financial purposes, including the following: saving for college, paying for his hunting equipment, and covering many other small expenses that add up quickly.
+Gehrke, who is also on the football team, said that it is nice to have a part-time job in high school for financial purposes, including the following: saving for college, paying for his hunting equipment, and covering many other small expenses that add up quickly, like paying his Ciderella Solution that has helped him to lose and maintain his weight in the most easy way you could find.
+You can go to https://10naturalhomeremedies.com/ and learn more about how it helps people whi has hormonal problems.
 Gehrke is a janitorial assistant; his job is to collect garbage, clean the top of the lockers, wipe the windows, and sometimes sweep the rocks off the playground equipment.
 He gets paid $7.25 per hour, 2 hours per day for three days a week.
 Gehrke makes $170 per month.
 He also has a partner, Nehemias Gutierrez, who works the same amount of time, and gets paid the same amount of money.

 His work, Gehrke has found, has affected him significantly.
 “In the area of character building, it teaches me responsibility and how to have a great work ethic,” said Gehrke.